A Craving for Cranberries A Craving for Cranberries

 Information

 Breaking news!
-This is the third of your five free articles this month.
+This is the first of your five free articles this month.
 You can get unlimited access to all our articles and audio content with our digital subscription.

 Subscribe

 In order to benefit from the full advantage of the healing powers of cranberries, it’s best to make juice from the raw fruit.
 Due to their wax layer and natural benzoic and citric acid content, cranberries will keep for several months.
 To prevent them from withering, it is enough to submerge them in cold water with salt.
-Cranberries contain the aforementioned benzoic and citric acids, as well as gallic and quinic acids, vitamin C, provitamin A, anthocyanins, carotenoids, pectins, tannins, sugars, and mineral substances, including copper, molybdenum, manganese, and cobalt—even iodine.
+Cranberries contain the aforementioned benzoic and citric acids as well as gallic and quinic acids, vitamin C, provitamin A, anthocyanins, carotenoids, pectins, tannins, sugars, and mineral substances, including copper, molybdenum, manganese, and cobalt—even iodine.
 The bigger the fruits, the higher the content of active substances.

 Apart from juice, a very healthy concoction is a cranberry tincture made from ⅔ cup of fruit per approximately every ½ quart of forty percent alcohol.
 Add 3 cloves or several cardamom seeds if preferred.
 After three weeks, pour the resulting tinctured solution into a bottle.
 If you want a sweeter liqueur, add some honey or sugar syrup— ½ cup dissolved in ½ cup of water.
 Take this strengthening elixir to prevent urinary tract infections in 2 teaspoon doses.
-It also helps with inflammation of the bladder and kidney, as well as blocking the growth of the Helicobacter pylori bacteria responsible for gastric and duodenal ulcers.
+It also helps with inflammation of the bladder and kidney as well as blocking the growth of the Helicobacter pylori bacteria responsible for gastric and duodenal ulcers.

 Finally, an interesting fact—the North American species of our protagonist owes its name to sandhill cranes, whose shape resembles that of cranberry flowers.
 Our Polish cranes will fly away in October at the latest, but the medicine will stay with us for the winter.